-Qualification of personnel for the categories detection, characterization and sizing shall always take place in relation to, for the operator, blind test specimens.
-Open test specimens can be used for personnel who are to be qualified for data collection only.
+Qualification of personnel for the categories detection, characterization and sizing shall always use blind test blocks.
+Open test blocks can be used if personnel are only qualified for data collection.
+Open and blind test blocks with their defect simulations shall be designed so that they give equal conditions for qualification and comply with the defect specification in the qualification basis.